Ginni Thomas reportedly pressed Trump's chief of staff on overturning the election

 Updated March 25, 2022 at 9:31 AM ET

-CBS and the Washington Post report that toward the end of the Trump administration, Ginni Thomas exchanged text messages over several weeks with Mark Meadows, who was White House chief of staff at the time.
+CBS and The Washington Post report that toward the end of the Trump administration, Ginni Thomas exchanged text messages over several weeks with Mark Meadows, who was the White House chief of staff at the time.

 The text messages were obtained by the House committee investigating the Jan.
 6 attack on the U.S. Capitol.